jnoortheen/dynamic-conf/README.md

 # Features
 - supports `.env` or `.py` files
+- supports casting with type annotations
 - You also don't need to include a sample file.
 Since the `Config` object would be able to generate `.env.py` itself.
 - It also loads Configuration variables from environment variables.
 The order of preference is `env variables` > `env.py`
 - Attributes are lazily evaluated.

-# Todos
-- [ ] supports casting with type annotations

 # Getting Started